-Our research focus areas include: Photonic sensing, Complex and structured light, Advanced sustainable fibers & textiles, Renewable energy generation, Photonic design of complex [meta]-materials, and Materials and technologies for space
+Our research focus areas include: Materials ehnineering for solid-state cooling and heading, Photonic sensing, Complex and structured light, Advanced sustainable fibers & textiles, Renewable energy generation, Photonic design of complex [meta]-materials, and Materials and technologies for space

 Bio(chemical) sensors play an outsized role in medical care, biological research, drug development, national security, and environmental monitoring.
 We are developing new technologies to enable reliable sensors for detection of new viral and bacterial pathogens and environmental pollutants by combining photonic amplification, biological recognition & nano-mechanical forces on nano-photonic and nano-plasmonic chips.

 Read: Roadmap on universal photonic biosensors for real-time detection of emerging pathogens

 Sustainable fibers & textiles for passive thermoregulation